frombeirutwithlove/ProtestTips/ReadMe.md

 you for the short period of time you would need to get upwind or reach higher grounds).
 You can keep a soaked bandana with water+vinegar in a plastic bag, to be prepared for tear gas.
 Beware that prolonged inhalation will irritate lungs.
 - Keep extra bandanas and change yours immediately if it's exposed to tear gas.
 Soak in water+vinegar.
 - Saline water, to treat tear gas.
 - Mix water and Maalox (which is an anti-acid) in equal doses and have it ready, to treat tear gas.
+Only use aluminum hydroxide or magnesium hydroxide based antacids.
+Only use plain, mint or other flavors will burn.
 - Milk.
 It can help alleviate burning skin if pepper sprayed.
 NOT for eyes.
 Read more below (what to do if tear gassed).
 - Keep cut onions with you to inhale if tear gas gets on your face.
 It worked well for some protesters in Lebanon because of the type of tear gas used.
 If possible, identify the tear gas used and that will allow you to figure out the best solutions for your context.
 - Soda: Drinking soda can help instead of water.
 You can also wash your face with soda.